-Tafamidis is a transthyretin (TTR) stabilizer that selectively binds to TTR at the thyroxine binding sites and stabilizes the tetramer of the TTR transport protein, slowing monomer dissociation into monomers which is the rate-limiting step in the amyloidogenic process.
+Tafamidis is a transthyretin (TTR) stabilizer that selectively binds to TTR at the thyroxine binding sites and stabilizes the tetramer of the TTR transport protein, slowing dissociation into monomers which is the rate-limiting step in the amyloidogenic process.
 Tafamidis stabilizes both wild-type TTR tetramers and the tetramers of 14 TTR variants when tested clinically as well as 25 TTR variants tested ex vivo.

 Tafamidis: Vdss: 18.5 L

 Tafamidis: Not fully established; glucuronidation has been observed

 Tafamidis meglumine: Feces: ~59% (unchanged); Urine: ~22% (glucuronide metabolite)

 Time to Peak